splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 .. _review-heatmap:

-Alex reviews the heatmap for a high-percentage of high-duration traces
+Alex reviews the heatmap for a high percentage of high-duration traces
 ============================================================================

 Alex uses the heatmap to better understand trace durations for the time period that was reported by the customer.
 Alex notes the green area of the heatmap  at 11:31 which tells them that about 0.1 or 10 percent of traces per second had durations of 10+ seconds.